yosamac/dogsbook/README.md

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://bitbucket.org/yosamac/dogsbook/branch/master/tags).
+For the versions available, see the [tags on this repository](https://github.com/yosamac/dogsbook/branch/master/tags).

-### Generate Release
+### Generating Release

 ```shell
 npm run release